kant/gcalmapper/README.md

 Test
 ----

-to launch test you need to have files to do both authentification methodes
+to launch test you need to have files to do both authentification methods

 execute, with the data of the installed app